john-b-edwards/NFLData.jl/README.md

  ```

 However, this caching functionality will also speed up reading in _different_ calls that reference the same object.
 Notice how calling `load_rosters(2020:2021)` takes 2x longer than `load_rosters(2022:2023)`, because the 2023 roster file has already been donwloaded to the local cache.
+This also speeds up calls to cached data objects in other Julia sessions.

 ```
 julia> @time load_rosters(2020:2021);